Codes & Standards - Subscribe

 a) mobile equipment fed by portable power cables;

-b) movable equipment fed by portable power cables where the ground-fault voltage and ground potential rise (GPR) relative to the surrounding earth or structures is required to be limited to 100 V; and
+b) movable equipment fed by portable power cables or mine power feeders where the ground-fault voltage ground potential rise (GPR) relative to the surrounding earth or structures, and the transfer of these voltages, is required to be limited to tolerable touch voltage values; and

 1.3 Application to non-mining structures